- Home

 - Consult our blockchain project planning guide if you need help.

-2. Deciding the kind of crypto token to create, e.g., stablecoins, utility tokens, etc.
+2. Deciding the kind of crypto coin token to create, e.g., stablecoins, utility tokens, etc.

-- Utility tokens: You use them if you want to give access to your blockchain-based platform to customers.
-Many companies that launched ICOs created this kind of token.
-Storj, the decentralized cloud storage platform is an example.
+- Utility tokens: You use them if you want to give customers access to your blockchain-based platform.
+Many companies that launched initial coin offerings created this kind of token.
+Storj, the decentralized cloud storage platform, is an example.

 - Security tokens: Security tokens are tokenized securities investment contracts.
 Issuers of security tokens comply with securities regulations.
 They are registered with regulators like SEC (Securities and Exchange Commission) in the US.
 Aspen Coin is an example.